Helen Cruickshank: Early life and education

-Helen Burness Cruickshank (Nell) was born in Hillside, Montrose, Angus, in one of the staff houses as her father George Cruickshank, was a hospital attendant at Sunnyside.
-Helen was the youngest of three to her father George (1845-1924) and mother Sarah Wood (1850-1940), a domestic servant whose father Colin Gibb Wood had been Master Plumber, of Montrose.
+Helen Burness Cruickshank (Nell) was born in Hillside, Montrose, Angus, in one of the staff houses, as her father, George Cruickshank, was a hospital attendant at Sunnyside.
+Helen was the youngest of three to her father, George (1845-1924), and mother, Sarah Wood (1850-1940), a domestic servant whose father, Colin Gibb Wood, had been Master Plumber, of Montrose.

 Helen was educated at the Hillside village school from the age of four, before attending Montrose Academy at the age of ten with her two older brothers.
-Every year the family summer holiday was spent in cabins in Glenesk where George taught his children about nature, Helen developed a love of climbing and walking that stayed with her throughout her life where she spent many long trips in the Highlands.
-The annual family holiday were an inspiration within Cruickshank's poetry with references to the landscapes and people of Angus appearing in her poetry.
+Every year the family summer holiday was spent in cabins in Glenesk, where George taught his children about nature.
+Helen developed a love of climbing and walking that stayed with her throughout her life, and she made many long trips to the Highlands.
+The annual family holidays were an inspiration within Cruickshank's poetry, with references to the landscapes and people of Angus appearing in her poetry.

-Although Helen achieved awards in every subject at school, her father could not afford to send her to University as her Rector had advised, and Helen left school at the age of fifteen sitting exams for the Civil Service.
-Cruickshank's first job was at the Post Office Savings Bank in London from 1903 to 1912, during Helen's time in London she gained an interest in politics and women's suffrage.
-This interest was sparked due to her awareness of the unfair conditions and restricted wages that she saw working woman had to face in the workplace.
-Helen joined the Women's Social and Political Union and campaigned for the cause by joining marches, selling Votes for Women in the streets and chalking the pavements.
+Although Helen achieved awards in every subject at school, her father could not afford to send her to university as her Rector had advised, and Helen left school at the age of fifteen, sitting exams for the Civil Service.
+Cruickshank's first job was at the Post Office Savings Bank in London from 1903 to 1912.
+During her time in London she gained an interest in politics and women's suffrage.
+This interest was sparked by her awareness of the unfair conditions and restricted wages that she saw women had to face in the workplace.
+Helen joined the Women's Social and Political Union and campaigned for the cause by attending marches, selling Votes for Women in the streets and chalking the pavements.